 Make your combination

 The first thing to do is to set the security combination on your new key safe.
-To do this open the clear plastic tab and pull open the black weather cover and press down on the CLEAR button – which is located in the middle of the key pad.
-Next you need to open the safe by turning the black open handle 180 degrees to the right before removing the plastic instruction card from the lid – which will reveal 12 buttons.
+In order to do this, pull open the black weather cover and press down on the CLEAR button.
+Next, you need to open the safe by turning the black open handle 180 degrees to the right.
+This will then reveal 12 buttons.

 There are 10 numbered buttons and two lettered buttons on the back of the lid – each with arrows on them.
 If the arrow is pointing towards the hinge of the key safe it means that they are included in your combination code – with those pointing away not included.